kumar1983/html5videoplayer/wphtml5player/readme.txt

 }
 ?>`

-Note: As of 0.9.3, SWFobject is disabled by default as it was found to causes issues with some setup, e.g. flowplayer shows up, 5 seconds after it disappears.
+Note: As of 0.9.3, SWFObject is disabled by default as it was found to cause issues with some setup, some setup use older versions of SWFObject then others.

 = Why Firefox won't fallback to Flowplayer(or Flash) when non-supported format is detected? = This is a problem with Firefox itself, to work round this problem include theora